PLEASE READ THIS ENTIRE SECTION BEFORE USING OUR SERVICES

 Framed pictures and other artwork

 Please do not take a risk, especially with TVs.
 If a TV is not professionally packed it will usually break.
 Do not try to cushion your TV with things like bedding or clothing––it won’t work.

 Our John’s Moms do not have the training or materials to properly pack fragile belongings on the job site, so please don’t ask them to.
 They will hand off items like the ones listed above to the truck crew for transport to the store where they will be professionally packed.
 If fragile items listed above are packed by a mom on site, we can only insure these things for loss, not damage.

-We do not insure particle board or IKEA-type furniture.
+We do not insure particle board (Target/IKEA furniture).
 Once assembled, it is practically impossible to move these pieces without damaging them.

 Original artwork is not insurable.
 Do not give us any artwork that you cannot bear to lose or damage.
 We do not insure “one of a kind” pieces made by students (e.g. paintings, ceramics, prototypes, architectural models) .

 Making an insurance claim

-You have 30 days from delivery to make an insurance claim.
+You have 14 days from the date of delivery to make an insurance claim.

-If you think a piece or box is missing from your order, start by reviewing the order summary sheet that was scanned to you at the time the order was billed.
+If you think a piece or box is missing from your order, start by reviewing the order summary sheet that was scanned and sent to you at the time the order was billed.
 Compare it to the items you received.
-Then call us prepared to give the description on the summary sheet.
+Then call us prepared to give the description from the summary sheet.

 If we determine together that something is missing, JPS has one week to locate it before processing the claim.
 This can be difficult at move-in when parents are in town and want to help their students settle in before they leave; however, please be patient while we are trying to locate lost items at the busiest time of year.

 If something is damaged, please retain the item along with the packing materials so that we (or UPS) can inspect them.
 We cannot pay a claim on damaged items if you dispose of them before they can be inspected.